remotemobprogramming/mob/README.md

     [--squash-wip]                       Squash wip commits from wip branch, maintaining manual commits reset
-    [--branch|-b <branch-postfix>]       Set wip branch to 'mob/<base-branch>/<branch-postfix>'
+    [--branch|-b <branch-postfix>]       Set wip branch to 'mob/<base-branch>/<branch-postfix>' goal                                   Gives you the current goal of your timer.mob.sh room [<your-goal>]                        Sets the goal of your timer.mob.sh room [--delete]                           Deletes the goal of your timer.mob.sh room

 Timer Commands:
   timer <minutes>           Start a <minutes> timer